Rickshaw Travel

 Self-drive terms and conditions South Africa

 Doing a self-drive holiday in South Africa is the perfect way to explore this diverse destination at your own pace.
 About 80% of your driving will consist of good, quiet, dual carriageway roads and there are also a number of gravel roads in the more rural areas.
-Most tourists will drive small 4x4s, which is thought to be the ideal vehicle for these types of roads.
+Most tourists will drive small 4x4s, which is considered to be the ideal vehicle for these types of roads.

 What’s included?